 - Show Venue Total and Area Count

 - Split Count Mode: The device displays both the local area count, and the venue total count.
-Resetting the count (via menu) resets the count for each of the connected areas to zero.
 If your venue is setup with multiple areas, it can be useful to see the combined total of all regular areas alongside the local total.
+Resetting the count (from the device via "Zero Count") resets the count for only the area which the device is directly connected.

 In addition, there are two options that can be added to any of the above modes: